Zuikyo/ZIKRouter/Documentation/English/DesignPhilosophy.md

 ## Why ZIKRouter？

-Comparing to other module manage or router frameworks, what's the advantages of ZIKRouter?
+Comparing to other module manager or router frameworks, what's the advantages of ZIKRouter?

 ### URL Router